 What to look for

 This is one of the biggest considerations.
 If you want a portable backup, go for the largest drive available that you can afford, preferably twice the size of the drive you're backing up.
 Backup software adds versions of new and altered files incrementally to your backup set, making it grow over time.
-Don't let your drive fill up completely or it won't work efficiently – try to allow for at least 20% of unused space.
+Don't let your drive fill up completely or it won't work efficiently – allow for at least 20% of unused space.

 Some backup software also ties in with online backup services to give you automatic offsite backup for a smaller amount of your most important files, as well as your full local backup.
 This also may be a time-limited or extra-cost option.
 Other software provided on a portable hard drive can include formatting or power management utilities.

-Note that if you're buying an external hard drive to use with a recent-model Mac, you won't necessarily require extra backup software as macOS (formerly called OS X) comes with the excellent Time Machine backup software.
+Note that if you're buying an external drive to use with a recent-model Mac, you won't necessarily require extra backup software as macOS (formerly called OS X) comes with the Time Machine backup software.
 However, this will require the drive to be formatted for macOS, which can be easily done with the built-in Disk Utility software.

 Most high-capacity external drives will come pre-formatted for PC, usually in NTFS format, though these days it's becoming more common for them to be formatted in the more recent exFAT format.
 If you have a Windows PC, either format is fine.